mndar/rbf/README.md

 *Mentor: Ian McLeod [imcleod at redhat.com]*

 - This project is still in the development stage.
-I've tested it with Fedora 21 ARM and CentOS 7 ARM repositories.
+I've tested it with Fedora 22 ARM (Dnf), Fedora 21 ARM and CentOS 7 ARM repositories.
 - Default **root** password has now been set to **password1234** in all templates.

 **Tested Emulators**